tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

-Cleanup: allow fastdebug builds, see fastdebug.patch
+Cleanup: allow fastdebug builds, see fastdebug.patch 24+25

+Lots of patch noise.
+Much of it due to cleanup following the Security Manager removal.

+Cleanup: the hack in UnixPath.java to rewrite EINVAL to ELOOP, which was a workaround for S10U3 and earlier, has been removed.

+The src/jdk.crypto.cryptoki/share/classes/sun/security/pkcs11/Config.java
+hunk that replaces $ISA was reworked to be unconditional, as the SM cleanup also removed the osname and osarch we formerly switched on.

+NOTE: AccessController.doPrivileged() cleaned up in src/java.base/solaris/classes/sun/nio/ch/DefaultSelectorProvider.java
+as the equivalent Linux call has now been removed.

 24+24

 This is a major change.

 The Security Manager is effectively removed.
-Lots of patche noise associated with that.
+Lots of patch noise associated with that.
 Removed the calls to checkPermission(), GetPropertyAction.privilegedGetProperty(), and AccessController.doPrivileged().
 Removed checkAccess() from the patch